Bulgaria–United States relations: Bulgaria's involvement on the Axis' side

 In March 1941, the German Army asked permission to move its troops through Bulgaria to attack Greece, which was successfully resisting an invasion by Germany's ally, Italy.
 King Boris granted the German request, and on March 1, 1941, Bulgaria permitted the Germans to pass through its territory and joined the Axis powers.

 Bulgaria was passive while the combined forces of Germany, Italy and Hungary invaded and defeated Yugoslavia and contemporaneously Germany invaded Greece on 6 April.
-On 20 April 1941, Bulgarian forces entered Greece on the heels of the Wehrmacht without fighting and went on to occupy the territories of the present-day region of East Macedonia and Thrace, except for the Evros prefecture, up to the Aegean Coast, including the islands of Thasos and Samothrace.
+On 20 April 1941, Bulgarian forces entered Greece on the heels of the Wehrmacht without fighting and went on to occupy the territories of the present-day region of Eastern Macedonia and Thrace, except for the Evros prefecture, up to the Aegean Coast, including the islands of Thasos and Samothrace.
 Bulgaria also occupied most of what is now the Republic of North Macedonia and much of South-Eastern Serbia, then in the Kingdom of Yugoslavia.
 Bulgaria did not participate in the German attack on the Soviet Union in June 1941, and did not break diplomatic relations with the Soviet Union.

 Following Germany′s declaration of war on the United States on 11 December 1941, Bulgaria followed the German lead on 13 December.
 The United States did not immediately declare war on Bulgaria, however.
 Only in June 1942, did President Roosevelt call for a declaration of war.
 On June 2, 1942, President Roosevelt sent the following message to Congress: